GiteshWagh/website/content/post/Why-Kdenlive-Is-The-Best-Free-Video-Editor.md

 thumbnail = "/images/KdenliveTutorial1.png"
 +++
 ----------------
 Kdenlive is a free video editor.
-Today, Video is an important skill for content creators. the video editor is essential in video editing after editing skills.
+Today, Video editing is an important skill for content creators.
+The video editor is essential tool for video editing after editing skills.
 Kdenlive is free and open-source software for video editing.
-Kdenlive is lightweight and runs on 4GB ram.
+Kdenlive is lightweight and runs on 4GB ram only.

 Specification for Kdenlive:
 1.Operating System = Windows 7 or newer